Dotneteer/kliveide/design/generic-z80-machine.md

 The Klive implementation contains all the registers available with the instruction set.
 It also includes an internal register called `WZ` (some call it MEMPTR), which influences Bit 3 and 5 of the Z80 flags in many operations.

-### Diagnostics capabilites

-The Z80 CPU implementation allows some special diagnostic features:
-- Signing memory read and write events (for the use of the Z80 virtual machine)
-- Signing I/O read and write events (for the use of the Z80 virtual machine)
-- Running in diagnostics mode provides hooks that can call any JavaScript method used for logging and advanced diagnostics.

 ### CPU operation

 The CPU implementation uses a single execution flow (CPU cycle) that contains these steps: